jonashackt/crossplane-aws-azure/README.md

 k8s event-log! `:events` and then scroll down to the newest events and have a (constant) look

-### Opt out of automatic Composition Updates in XRs/Claims
+### Opt out of automatic Composition Updates in XRs

-Composition Updates are applied automatically to all XRs/Claims by default.
+Composition Updates are applied automatically to all XRs by default.
 [As the docs state](https://docs.crossplane.io/knowledge-base/guides/composition-revisions/):

 > If you have 10 PlatformDB XRs all using the big-platform-db Composition, all 10 of those XRs will be instantly updated in accordance with any updates you make to the big-platform-db Composition.